answet/wallhaven-collection-downloader/README.md

 # wallhaven-downloader

-This script download a wallpaper collection from [Wallhaven](https://wallhaven.cc/)
+This script downloads all wallpapers from a [Wallhaven](https://wallhaven.cc/) user's collection.

 All wallpapers are saved in a folder with the name of the respective collection, this folder will be created in `Pictures/Wallpapers`.